dannguyen216/movie-rating-spreadsheets/README.md

 The file was worked on with Python 3.4.5 and will not work with Python 2 in its current state.

 ## Goals of the Project
 After introducing myself to the OpenPyXL module, I wanted some experience implementing it in a program.
+I also wanted to keep track of the movies that I watch per year in a spreadsheet and keep track of what I thought of movies after I watched them to see if they ever change over time.

 ## Input File Format
 For the input file, the program expects a movie title, a rating (numerical review score) out of a maximum of 5 and the release date of the film.
 Each line of the input file should generally look like the following: